DeltaPhi: Physical States Residual Learning for Neural Operators in Data-Limited PDE Solving: Introduction

 \section{Introduction}

-Due to lacking analytical solutions, solving complex Partial Differential Equations (PDEs), \eg Navier-Stokes, relies on numerical simulation based on ultra-fine grid division, which consumes expensive computational resources and time.
-To resolve this, machine learning based PDE solving~\citep{kovachki2021neural,li2020fourier,lu2019deeponet,raissi2019physics,long2018pde} has sparked extensive research interest in recent years.
-Notably, the operator learning~\citep{li2020neural,li2020fourier,kovachki2021neural} directly learns the mapping between the input-output function fields, forming a surrogate model for a given parametric PDE.
-Then the solution for any input functions could be quickly obtained via neural network forward computation.
+Due to the lack of analytical solutions, solving complex Partial Differential Equations (PDEs) \eg Navier-Stokes traditionally relies on numerical simulations based on ultra-fine grid division, which consumes expensive computational resources and time.
+This computational bottleneck has motivated the development of machine learning based PDE solving approaches~\citep{kovachki2021neural,li2020fourier,lu2019deeponet,raissi2019physics,long2018pde}.
+In particular, neural operator learning~\citep{kovachki2021neural,li2020fourier,li2020neural} has emerged as a promising direction by directly learning the mapping between input-output function fields, enabling efficient solution prediction through neural network forward computation.

-Despite current operator learning networks~\citep{li2020fourier,lu2019deeponet} theoretically being able to approximate any operator mapping, their generalization capabilities remain limited.
-First, the networks are prone to overfitting to training resolution while suffering performance degradation on other resolutions~\citep{li2021physics}, especially when the training resolution is extremely low.
-Second, when available training data is limited, the network may struggle to accurately model the correct physical dynamics due to potential biases in the data.
-Third, data scarcity and bias are common occurrences in practical PDE solving~\citep{vinuesa2022emerging,bonnet2022airfrans}.
-Therefore, further investigation is required to enhance the neural operator generalization ability.